 - The creative work demonstrates a sufficiently high standard of literary, visual, digital, musical or performance literacy and quality

 - The research question(s) has/have been identified and tested through the creative work

-- The creative work and the dissertation together makes an independent contribution to existing scholarship in the subject area with which it deals.
+- The creative work and the dissertation together constitute a substantive original contribution to knowledge in the subject area with which it deals

 Examiners are advised that they may ask for creative works to be represented or re-documented if they do not meet the above criteria.

 Editing of theses

 Editing in this context is defined as the detailed and extensive correction of problems in writing style (eg ghost writing) as opposed to providing general guidelines about problems with style and accuracy, or proof reading for mechanical inaccuracy.

 As early as possible in the candidature the supervisor must assess the candidate's writing abilities.
 In the case of MPhil candidates this must be an integral component of the formal review process, which requires the candidate to provide a piece of written work.
 This should be of sufficient length to demonstrate writing proficiency and indicate the standard of the candidate's composition skills.